gennari/tcp_interface/README.md

 - connect to the TCP server with a client (e.g. telnet) and send some strings

-- strings sent from the client can be listened on the topic RCOMMessage
+- strings sent from the client can be listened on the topic RCOMMessage (e.g., use 'rostopic echo /RCOMMessage' to listen)

-- strings published on the topic RCOMMessage are received by the client
+- strings published on the topic RCOMMessage are received by the client (e.g., use 'rostopic pub /RCOMMessage ...' to publish as in this example:

+  rostopic pub /RCOMMessage tcp_interface/RCOMMessage "header:
+  seq: 0
+  stamp:
+    secs: 0
+    nsecs: 0
+  frame_id: ''
+  robotsender: 'NONAME'
+  robotreceiver: 'all'
+  value: 'display_text_welcome'" --once

+Note: a correct name of the sender robot is needed.
+The current robot name is stored in the ROS parameter "robot_name".
+NONAME is used if no name has been assigned.